erikagonzalez64/burger/README.md

 > npm install express-handlebars

 ##### Next...
-> Open your browser to http://localhost:3000/
+> Open your browser to http://localhost: and the local host number varies, in this homework I used 3000

 If you see "App listening on PORT 3000" in your CLI, then you're good to go :smileyface:!